 Threatened Species Programme

-What we do
+What we do?

 The TSP is mandated to monitor and report on the conservation status of South Africa's indigenous plant and animal species.
-The TSP coordinates the collection of information on species, particularly those that have historically received little research and conservation attention, such as reptiles, spiders and marine fish, through projects involving volunteers from the public, and scientists, taxonomists and conservationists from partner institutions across the country.
-The data collected through these projects are used to assess species' risk of extinction against the international Union for Conservation of Nature (IUCN).
+The TSP co-ordinates the collection of information on species, particularly those that have historically received little research and conservation attention, such as reptiles, spiders and marine fish, through projects involving volunteers from the public, scientists, taxonomists and conservationists from partner institutions across the country.
+The data collected through these projects are used to assess species' risk of extinction against the International Union for Conservation of Nature (IUCN).

-In addition, the TSP coordinates and promotes the application of threatened species information in all spheres of biodiversity conservation - from national and international conservation legislation and policy, to conservation planning, protected area selection, protection of threatened habitats, and ex-situ breeding programmes within the SANBI National Botanical Gardens.
+In addition, the TSP co-ordinates and promotes the application of threatened species information in all spheres of biodiversity conservation - from national and international conservation legislation and policy, to conservation planning, protected area selection, protection of threatened habitats, and ex-situ breeding programmes within the SANBI National Botanical Gardens.

-What we have achieved
+What have we achieved?